commonsguy/cwac-presentation/README.markdown

 Version
 -------
-This is version v0.3.0 of this module, meaning it is being let out of its cage and exercised a bit more.
+This is version v0.4.0 of this module, meaning it is coming along nicely.

 Demo
 ----
-In the `demo/` sub-project you will find a sample project demonstrating the use of all the aforementioned classes.
+In the `demo/` sub-project you will find a sample project demonstrating the use of the aforementioned classes, with the exception of `PresentationService`.

-TBD
+There is a separate `demoService/` sub-project with a sample implementation of `PresentationService`.

 License
 -------